anttiluode/HOLO-pytorch/README.md

 ---

+## 🖼️ UnitVAE-Holo: Holographic Image Compression

+unitvaeholo.py is a proof-of-concept Adaptive VAE that uses holographic layers to compress images.

+The Architecture: It inserts a HoloImageBlock (Harmonic Resonance Layer) at the deepest point of the Encoder and the start of the Decoder.

+The Physics: Instead of standard convolutions, the latent features are projected onto 64 Universal Harmonics, phase-locked via
+SineActivation, and then reconstructed.
+This forces the image data to respect the "Phi" geometry before compression.

+The Result: It successfully reconstructs images by learning to "resonate" with the visual data rather than just memorizing pixel convolutions.

+Performance: It works!
+However, it is currently slower than standard VAEs because the complex-valued interference math is running in Python/PyTorch rather than optimized CUDA kernels.

+Usage:

+Bash
+python unitvaeholo.py
+Launches a GUI that learns to compress your webcam feed in real-time using Harmonic Resonance.
+'''

 ## 🧪 The Phi-3 Experiment

 `HOLO-PHI.py` demonstrates an extreme test: replacing **100%** of Microsoft Phi-3's layers with holographic versions.